 - Do NOT over mix the batter.
 This may cause your pancakes to be flat and heavy.
 It’s okay if there are some streaks of flour left behind.

 - Let batter rest for about 5 to 10 minutes.
 This allows the gluten in the flour to relax and the starch grains to swell.
-Your pancakes will be more likely to come out light and fluffy.
+These will be more likely to come out light and fluffy.

 - Don’t press down on the pancake with the back of your flipper.
-This can cause the pancake to flatten and it won’t help them cook any faster.
+This can cause it to flatten and it won’t help them cook any faster.

 - Only flip once.
-Flipping the pancakes back and forth causes them to deflate and become dense, so when it’s time to check if they’re done on bottom, just barely lift them to take a peek.
+Flipping these back and forth causes them to deflate and become dense, so when it’s time to check if they’re done on bottom, just barely lift them to take a peek.

-While I honestly love to eat these pancakes with just a little butter and syrup, there are so many fun topping options to try.
-You could even set up a pancake bar for a special occasion.
+While I honestly love to eat these with just a little butter and syrup, there are so many fun topping options to try.
+You could even set up a full spread with different toppings for a special occasion.
 Below are some ideas:

 - Powdered sugar.
 Dust it over the top with a sifter or spoon.

 - Fresh fruit.
-Berries, cherries and/or sliced bananas are delicious choices!
+Strawberries, raspberries, cherries and/or sliced bananas are delicious choices!

 - Whipped cream.
 You can add a dollop of whipped cream for the ultimate topping.
 Grab my homemade whipped cream recipe for major deliciousness.

 - Caramel sauce.
-A drizzle of salted caramel sauce would be amazing on these pancakes!
+A drizzle of salted caramel sauce would be amazing!

 - Sliced almonds or chopped pecans.
 Love that nutty flavor and added crunch!